Choosing A Real Estate Firm To Work For

 procedures and the market.
 Is attendance mandatory?

 Pemberton Holmes Ltd. has sales meeting every week with a lawyer and mortgage broker in attendance as well as other guest speakers.
-Coffee and muffins are provided to ensure one regular meal a week and attendance is optional.
+Coffee and a light breakfast are provided to ensure one regular meal a week.
+Attendance is optional, however it is strongly recommended in order to ensure agents stay up to date on what is happening in the industry.

 Promotional Materials Provided